-- (a) A candidate shall normally enrol as a full-time candidate. - i.
-A full-time candidate will enrol for not less than one year four months and not more than three years; or - ii. if a candidate has been exempted courses under Regulation 4, then a minimum and maximum period of enrolment, consistent with the level of exemption, will be determined by the Dean of Engineering and Forestry at the time of enrolment, such that the minimum period is not less than one year.
-Note: With the approval of the supervisor and Head of Department, a full-time candidate may be employed in the university in academically relevant work for up to an average of 6 hours per week over the calendar year.
+- (a) A candidate shall normally enrol as a full-time candidate. - A full-time candidate will enrol for not less than one year four months and not more than three years; or - ii. if a candidate has been exempted courses under Regulation 4, then a minimum and maximum period of enrolment, consistent with the level of exemption, will be determined by the Dean of Engineering and Forestry at the time of enrolment, such that the minimum period is not less than one year.
+Note: With the approval of the supervisor and Head of Department, a full-time candidate may be employed in the university in academically - week over the calendar year. (b) With the approval of the Dean of Engineering and Forestry, a candidate may be enrolled as a part-time candidate.
+A part-time candidate is one who, because of health, employment, family, or other circumstances, is unable to devote himself or herself to full-time study and research.